For the most part, expats will find that keeping in touch in Cambodia is fairly easy with a number of service providers

 Internet in Cambodia

-Internet is widely available in Cambodia and relatively good value, with several providers competing for customers.
+Internet is widely available in Cambodia and offers relatively good value, with several providers competing for customers.
 Due to Cambodia's poor landline infrastructure, mobile broadband is much more commonly used than fixed broadband.

 Mobile phones in Cambodia

 There are a number of mobile phone networks to choose from in Cambodia, with the main ones being Cellcard, MetFone and Smart.
 Networks will often have international calling and texting plans on offer, so it's worth shopping around and comparing deals if planning to call home a lot.

 Prepaid mobile plans are popular in Cambodia, so expats may find that it isn't necessary to take out a postpaid contract to get connected.
 SIM cards can be purchased almost anywhere.
 Retailers are meant to ask for identification when selling SIM cards, but often don't bother.